Nets-eCom/Prestashop1.7_NetsEasy/README.md

 05. Login to Admin Panel.
 06. Clear Cache.
 07. Click on Modules.
-08. Click on “Module Manager” tab and click on "Upload a module".
+08. Click on "Module Manager" tab and click on "Upload a module".
 09. Drop your neteasy folder zip archive here or select from your machine.
-10. After installation completed, press “Configure”.
+10. After installation completed, press "Configure".
 11. Set your API Credentials and configuration.

 ### Features